Skip to main content

 • Compliance the regulator can read.

 Minerals Commission certification, safety reporting, insurance records.
 All of it needs a defendable record trail.
 The record is the evidence, not the explanation.
+As surface mining shifts to Ghanaian-owned contractors, the contractors who can evidence local content and clean field records are the ones the mines keep.

 What changes between paper and structured